You may have noticed that many dogs are obsessed with newborn babies. But why are dogs obsessed with newborn babies?

 The Instinctual Need to Protect

-You may not realize it, but as a natural protector, your furry friend is wired to keep those they love safe from harm.
+You may not realize it, but as a natural protector, your dog is concerned to keep those they love safe from harm.

 This is especially evident when it comes to newborn babies.
 Dogs are highly attuned to the scent of infants and their protective instincts kick in immediately upon meeting one.